Washington Road Trip – Finale

 Another Free Washington Tour

 We ended up doing the FREE tour because almost everything is free.
 And we were tired so it was nice to have someone tell us the history rather than read it.
 The NASM holds the largest collection of historic aircraft and spacecraft in the world.
 I am glad I was not around when the first airplanes were invented.
 Because there is no way you would have gotten me into one of those.
 A fascinating thing about NASM almost all space and aircraft on display are originals or backups to the originals.

-We decide to keep today low key since the day before we walked our feet off and were still very sore.
-So we took a nice break at lunch and walked up only one block to the holiday Inn to the restaurant and had a bite to eat for lunch before going back and tackling the rest of the museum.
+We decided to keep today low key.
+Since the day before we walked our feet off and were still very sore.
+So we took a nice break at lunch and walked up only one block to the Holiday Inn.
+We had a bite to eat at the restaurant for lunch before going back and tackling the rest of the museum.

-We ended our day early so we could get back to the hotel of course by the wonderful metro system that Washington has and change for dinner
+We ended our day early so we could get back to the hotel.
+And with the wonderful metro system, we had plenty of time to change for dinner.

 The restaurant was awesome and our waitress (wish I remembered her name) was amazing, she brought us a complimentary ice cream cake dessert for my husband’s birthday and then a taster of a small dessert which I can only describe as being peanut butter cookie dough.

 The next morning it was time to make that long drive home, 8 hours almost exactly so it was a good night sleep for us.

 Washington D.C. and the Residence Inn Marriott, Arlington provided us with a great mini vacation, and we can’t wait to go back again.